8 Summer Entertaining Essentials Real Simple Editors Swear By

-My fiancé and I always incorporate ladder golf into our summer parties.
+My husband and I always incorporate ladder golf into our summer parties.
 It’s a crowd-pleaser for all ages and totally breaks the ice if guests don’t know each other very well.
-This one, made of PVC pipes, breaks down to small pieces that fit into a bag for easy off-season storage. —Stephanie Sisco, home editor
+This one, made of PVC pipes, breaks down to small pieces that fit into a bag for easy off-season storage. —Stephanie Sisco, home director

-Alternately, if you’re not a beer person, VRAC makes an excellent boxed rosé—a little too easy to drink. —Dawn Perry, food director
+If you’re not a beer person, VRAC makes an excellent boxed rosé.
+It's a little too easy to drink. —Dawn Perry, food director

 I’m known in our circle of friends and family for my guacamole (if I do say so myself!), so I always make a fresh batch right before people come over to serve as a yummy appetizer.
-The masher ensures the consistency of the avocados is perfect every time, plus the bowl is super pretty to serve in (it alleviates the mess of having to transfer the dip into a serving bowl). —Heather Muir, beauty director
+The masher ensures the consistency of the avocados is perfect every time, plus the bowl is super pretty to serve in.
+It alleviates the mess of having to transfer the dip into a serving bowl, too. —Heather Muir, beauty director

 To buy: $30; macys.com.

 I always have Kikkerland fancy straws on hand for entertaining.
-They dress up any glass for very little money, and everyone loves them at parties! —Elizabeth Sile, senior editor
+They dress up any glass for very little money, and everyone loves them at parties! —Elizabeth Sile, features editor